 Shake vigorously.
 Strain into a Tiki glass filled with crushed ice.
 Garnish with a sprig of fresh mint.

-Even if you can’t find that bottle of 17-year-old J. Wray and Nephew (I confess, I don’t own any because it no longer exists), don’t let that stop you from making this great drink!
+Even if you can’t find that bottle of 17-year-old J. Wray and Nephew (we confess, we don’t own any because it no longer exists), don’t let that stop you from making this great drink!
 One of the joys of making your own cocktails is the freedom to experiment.
 One technique is to get a bottle of dark rum for a float.
 This is not a big investment.
 First, make your cocktail using whatever rum you have on hand.
 Then, float a bit of Black Strap over the top without stirring, taking care to land the pour on an ice cube or gently down the side of the glass to keep it on top.
 The aromas from this are heavenly.
 As you sip the cocktail through a straw, it will slowly become diluted from the ice, but as you reach the end, the dark rum float will infuse the drink and carry it’s flavor.

 1 1/2 oz gold rum